routingblog/arbitration/content/_index.md

 1. Sternlight, J. R., & Jensen, E. J. (n.d.).
 Using Arbitration to Eliminate Consumer Class Actions: Efficient Business Practice or Unconscionable Abuse?
 67. (unread)
 1. Jory, K. (n.d.).
 Mandatory Arbitration Clauses in Payday Lending Loans: How the Federal Courts Protect Unfair Lending Practices in the Name of Anti-Protectionism.
 24. (unread)
 1. Bingham, L. B. (n.d.).
 On Repeat Players, Adhesive Contracts, and the Use of Statistics in Judicial Review of Employment Arbitration Awards. (unread)
+1. Gross, J. I., & Black, B. (2008).
+When Perception Changes Reality: An Empirical Study of Investors’ Views of the Fairness of Securities Arbitration.
+2008. (unread)

 ## Blog Post